Sjord/Sjord.github.io/_posts/2024-02-07-curl-facilitates-header-injection-http2.md

 ---
 layout: post
-title: "curl facilitates header injection"
+title: "Curl facilitates header injection"
 thumbnail: curl-man-480.jpg
 date: 2024-02-28
 ---

+Header injection is possible by adding newlines in a header.
+This makes sense for HTTP/1, but HTTP/2 headers can technically contain newlines.
+When using curl, however, header injection is still possible even with HTTP/2.

 <!-- Photo source: https://pixabay.com/photos/man-portrait-homeless-poverty-male-1870016/ -->